 Keep your plantation shutters clean by wiping them down once a week with a damp cloth, paying particular attention to the louvers.
 Follow up with a dry cloth to prevent water streaks.

 In addition, you should move and adjust the louvers as needed to clean the entirety of the shutter.
 Grabbing them in the middle gently is the best way to adjust the louvers.
-Using too much force or by grasping on the sides may damage your shutters.
+Using too much force or grasping on the sides may damage your shutters.
 Plantation shutters have wider louvers than traditional shutters, which means you won’t have to clean so many louvers, and they will be more durable.

 Create a Unique Look with Different Types of Finishes, Colors, and Designs for Your Shutters